Laggar falcon

-The laggar falcon (Falco jugger), also known as the lugger falcon or jugger (from Hindi जग्गर — jaggar, "falcon"), is a mid-sized bird of prey which occurs in the Indian subcontinent from extreme southeastern Iran, southeastern Afghanistan, Pakistan, through India, Nepal, Bhutan, Bangladesh and northwestern Myanmar.
+The laggar falcon (Falco jugger) is a mid-sized bird of prey occurring in the Indian subcontinent from southeastern Iran, southeastern Afghanistan, Pakistan, through India, Nepal, Bhutan, Bangladesh and northwestern Myanmar.
+It used to be one of the most common falcons in the region, but numbers have declined so that is probably nowhere a common species anymore.
+The main threats are the intensification of pesticide use and use as a decoy to trap large falcons.

-It resembles the lanner falcon but is darker overall, and has blackish "trousers" (tibiotarsus feathers).
 Fledglings have an almost entirely dark underside, and first-year subadult birds still retain much dark on the belly.
+Adults are dark overall and have blackish tibiotarsus feathers.

-This species belongs to a close-knit complex of falcons known as hierofalcons.
-In this group, there is ample evidence for rampant hybridization and incomplete lineage sorting which confounds analyses of DNA sequence data to a massive extent; molecular studies with small sample sizes can simply not be expected to yield reliable conclusions in the entire hierofalcon group.
-The radiation of the entire living diversity of hierofalcons seems to have taken place in the Eemian interglacial at the start of the Late Pleistocene, a mere 130,000-115,000 years ago; the laggar falcon represents a lineage that arrived at its present range out of eastern Africa by way of the Arabian Peninsula which during that time had a more humid climate than today.
+The laggar falcon belongs to a close-knit complex of falcons known as hierofalcons.
+This group exhibits evidence for rampant hybridization and incomplete lineage sorting which confounds analyses of DNA sequence.
+The radiation of the hierofalcons has likely taken place in the Eemian interglacial at the start of the Late Pleistocene about 130,000–115,000 years ago.
+The laggar falcon represents a lineage that arrived at its present range out of eastern Africa by way of the Arabian Peninsula which during that time had a more humid climate than today.